y-sakakihara/yuworkshop2025/index.md

 - Grant-in-Aid for Scientific Research (B)
     - 22H01221 for Minoru Eto (co-PI)

-The venue and facilities are provided by Yamagata University.
+The venue and facilities are provided by Graduate School of Science and Engineering, Yamagata University.

 <img src="KAKENHIlogo_L.jpg" width="240"> <!--<img src="YU-logomark01.png" width="460">-->